Bilingual and English as a Second Language (ESL) Endorsements

 Earning a Degree and/or License with the Endorsement

-If you already have a Professional Educator License (PEL), you may also pursue the endorsement as part of one of our master’s programs:
+If you already have a teaching license, you can pursue the endorsement through one of our master’s programs:

 - M.Ed.
 Early Childhood Education